Finding a Family’s Happy Place

 Grandparents can serve as cultural guides for their grandchildren, introducing them to new corners of the world.
 This means that a grandparent’s bucket list trip to the Wild West can be a photography expedition for their son and an introduction to horseback riding for their granddaughter.

 A family trip to the right location can also include a well-timed spa treatment, a five-course dinner and an exceptionally comfy bed.
 The diversity of accommodations at The Ranch caters to large families and groups of families vacationing together.
-Luxury homes like Bear House or Ponderosa boast several spacious suites, a kitchen, while others, like Eagle’s Perch and Stables have bunk beds so that cousins can have a sleepover atmosphere to make the most out of their limited time together.
+Luxury cabins like Bear House or Ponderosa boast several spacious suites, a kitchen, while others, like Eagle’s Perch and Stables have bunk beds so that cousins can have a sleepover atmosphere to make the most out of their limited time together.

 The Stables accommodation in the Historic Barn.